Income-Based Repayment of Student Loans

 To qualify for IBR, a borrower must demonstrate a “partial financial hardship.”
 A formula using adjusted gross income (AGI), family size and state of residence will determine how much a borrower is able to pay.
 If that amount is less than the monthly amount required under the standard 10-year repayment plan, that student would be eligible for IBR.

-If a borrower’s AGI is less than 150 percent of the federal government’s established poverty line, the monthly payment under IBR is zero.
+You monthly payment will be 0$ if your AGI is less than 150% of the federal government’s established poverty line of $12,880 in 2021.
+That means your income would have to be under $19,320.
 In addition, if a monthly IBR payment doesn’t cover the loan’s interest, the federal government will pay the unpaid accrued interest on a subsidized Stafford loan for up to three years from the time an IBR plan is implemented.

 Chart for Income-Based Repayment Plan